 Patriarchy as a system has undeniably advanced us as a civilisation.
 It worked to allow our society to grow.
 But it also meant that women were once bought and sold, that they were subjugated in order to facilitate such a process and that they had less power.
 They were possessions and objects, even if some might have been as revered as the priceless ming vases.
 In order to survive, women also perpetuated these beliefs either consciously or unconsciously.
 The choice was to suffer social death as an unmarried woman or gain status by hitching their wagon to a man who already had it.
 Both are forms of objectification, of using one another for a purpose.
 But the locus of power or agency is with the men, which is why we consider that a patriarchal system is oppressive to women; it reduces their agency and their capability to decide.

-As might be evident, ‘bad’ objectification involves a lack of consent, because if you cannot consent, you have no power to decide aka. agency.
+As might be evident, ‘bad’ objectification involves a lack of consent, because if you cannot consent, you have no power to decide.
+You have no agency.
 But if objectification is consensual, can it be a good thing?
 What does consensual mean?
 If Hollywood sells a film on the basis that you can objectify Alexander Skarsgård’s muscular torso for fun, has he given his consent?
 Is it okay if Kim Kardashian sells her brand with her butt?

 The simple answer might be yes.
 Kim has given her consent for her image–an object–to be objectified.
 Since her image is an object, it’s okay to objectify it.
 But it’s a slippery slope, because since Kim shows her butt via this object to everyone in the world, it leads to a sense of entitlement… ‘we should be able to see her butt whenever we want!’
 After all, she’s given her permission…hasn’t she?
 No. and unfortunately this entitlement is all to common because with the rise of technology, we find it increasingly difficult to tell where the image leaves off and the person begins.
 She’s given her permission for you to objectify that particular image, not her, nor the images taken by the paparazzi without her consent.